Flapjacck/moxbox/README.md

 Got Proxmox running on it pretty quickly, which was surprising.
 Usually anything related to hardware either doesn’t want to work or ends up defective the moment I touch it.
 I have to play around with the Proxmox settings a bit more now that I’ve brought it to my apartment.

-### Size Comparision: M900 vs N3ds XL vs Bic Lighter vs Pokemon Card:
+### Size Comparision: M900 vs N3ds XL vs Bic Lighter vs Pokemon Card

 <img src="https://i.imgur.com/cSpBF9v.jpeg" width="300">

 ## Open Source & Contributions

 I’m more than happy for anyone to contribute, improve features, report issues, or build on top of it.
 Whether you're fixing a typo or adding a major feature, all contributions are welcome.